nodemcu/nodemcu-firmware/docs/en/flash.md

 The default init data is provided as part of the SDK in the file `esp_init_data_default.bin`.
 NodeMCU will automatically flash this file to the right place on first boot if the sector appears to be empty.

-If you need to customize the contents of the init data first download the [SDK patch 1.5.4.1](http://bbs.espressif.com/download/file.php?id=1572) and extract `esp_init_data_default.bin`.
-This file then needs to be flashed just like you'd flash the firmware.
+If you need to customize init data then first download the [Espressif SDK patch 1.5.4.1](http://bbs.espressif.com/download/file.php?id=1572) and extract `esp_init_data_default.bin`.
+Then flash that file just like you'd flash the firmware.
 The correct address for the init data depends on the capacity of the flash chip.

 - `0x7c000` for 512 kB, modules like most ESP-01, -03, -07 etc.
 - `0xfc000` for 1 MB, modules like ESP8285, PSF-A85, some ESP-01, -03 etc.